openhab/openhab-docs/introduction.md

 After you have read the documentation for openHAB, you will have:

-* Identified on which computer you will run openHAB
+* Identified a computer on which to run openHAB
 * Learned how to install openHAB, as well as all other software that is needed to run openHAB (e.g., JAVA)
 * Learned how your smart devices communicate with openHAB; how to make openHAB give commands to your smart devices; and how you can interact with openHAB